 Going over all the details of the shoot

-At the risk of sounding cliché, the saying “Failing to prepare is preparing to fail” is one that has to be slot in here seeing as it particularly rings true when it comes to photoshoots.
-A photographer that does not properly prepare for a photoshoot is simply setting up that photoshoot for failure.
+At the risk of sounding cliché, the saying “failing to prepare is preparing to fail” comes to mind as it rings true in photoshoots.
+A photographer that does not adequately prepare for a photo shoot is simply setting up that photoshoot for failure.
 That shouldn’t be you.
-Put the tips above into practice and set up your next photoshoot for success!